AvePoint/cloud-api/docs/docs/services-and-features/elements/scan-profiles/specific-scan-profiles.md

     "createdTime": "08/01/2024 06:29:55", // The created time of the scan profile "impersonationAccount": null, // The impersonation account configured in the scan profile "scanInplaceArchivedMailboxes": false, // Whether to scan in-place archived mailboxes configured in the scan profile: False represents Do not scan in-place archived mailbox
-    "ignoreTheLockedObjectsWhenUpdatingTheJobStatus": false, // Whether the Ignore the locked objects when updating the job status setting is enabled in the scan profile: False represents Disabled
+    "ignoreTheLockedObjectsWhenUpdatingTheJobStatus": false, // Deprecated.
+Indicates whether the Ignore the locked objects when updating the job status setting is enabled in the scan profile: False represents Disabled
-    "IsIgnoreLockedSiteEnabled": false, // Whether to ignore the locked sites in the scan profile: False represents Disabled "enableDailyScan": "No", // Whether the Enable daily scan setting is enabled in the scan profile "SendAnemailNotificationToTheFollowIngRecipientsWhenObjectsAreMovedTooTherContainerOrRemovedFromAnyContainers": false, // Whether the Send an email notification to the following recipients when objects are moved to other containers or removed from any containers setting is enabled in the scan profile: False reprefents Disabled
+    "IsIgnoreLockedSiteEnabled": false, // Indicates whether to ignore the locked sites in the scan profile: False represents Disabled
+    "enableDailyScan": "No", // Whether the Enable daily scan setting is enabled in the scan profile "SendAnemailNotificationToTheFollowIngRecipientsWhenObjectsAreMovedTooTherContainerOrRemovedFromAnyContainers": false, // Deprecated.
+Indicates whether the Send an email notification to the following recipients when objects are moved to other containers or removed from any containers setting is enabled in the scan profile: False represents Disabled
-    "IsSendOutOfPolicyNotification": false, // Whether the Send an email notification to the following recipients when objects are moved to other containers or removed from any containers setting is enabled in the scan profile: False represents Disabled
+    "IsSendOutOfPolicyNotification": false, // Indicates whether the Send an email notification to the following recipients when objects are moved to other containers or removed from any containers setting is enabled in the scan profile: False represents Disabled
     "containers": [
         {
             "ContainersName": "Default_ Mailbox_ Group", // The container name